GoodMem

 Equivalent REST API Configuration

-To replicate CLI behavior in API requests (note that CLI automatically handles file encoding, while the API requires manual content handling for binary files):
+To replicate CLI behavior in API requests (note that CLI automatically handles file encoding, while the API requires manual content handling for binary files unless you use multipart uploads):

 curl -X POST "https://api.goodmem.ai/v1/memories" \